Tips for managing your period at work

 We’ve already touched on how stressful it is when you start your period early and realise you haven’t got any period products to hand.
 That’s why it’s useful to keep a permanent stock in a desk drawer or in your regular work bag, if you have one.

 Better yet, why not talk to someone in your leadership team about getting free period products stocked in the work bathrooms?
-At Grace & Green we offer discounts on corporate subscriptions, which makes it a really affordable way for employers to show they are looking after their employees.
+At Grace & Green we offer discounts on corporate purchases, which makes it a really affordable way for employers to show they are looking after their employees.
+Whether it's a one off purchase or a subscription, Grace & Green have your menstruating employees covered.

 What’s more, our products are all biodegradable and made from 100% organic cotton or bamboo.
 Plus we don’t use any nasty chemicals like pesticides, artificial fragrances or chlorine bleach, all of which are found in conventional period products and readily absorbed by the body.